-DNS Check allows you to troubleshoot DNS issues by verifying that your DNS servers return the correct responses to DNS queries.
+DNS Check enables you to troubleshoot DNS issues by verifying that your DNS servers return the correct DNS records.

 For example, if you have multiple DNS servers and suspect that there are replication issues, you could:

-If there are replication errors, the above test exposes which records are impacted on which name servers.
+If there are replication errors, the test above identifies the affected DNS records and name servers.

 You can also identify and troubleshoot intermittent DNS issues by viewing a DNS record's history and looking for patterns.